Photo Gallery: Sarah Richardson’s Holiday House

 Sarah designed a grand kitchen — perfect for baking and entertaining during Christmas.
 An oversized butter-yellow kitchen island offers a casual spot for morning coffees and a large work surface, ideal for party-time food prep.

-A boxwood garland is a lighter take on a pine or spruce garland, but equally festive.
+In designer and HGTV host Sarah Richardson‘s holiday house, no area goes undecorated.
+A boxwood garland along the handrail is a lighter take on a pine or spruce garland, but equally festive.
 Yellow and gold bird ornaments reference the painted stair runner and add a fun touch.
 If properly dried and stored, boxwood can last for several seasons before needing replacement.

 An antique brass bed layered with a country quilt and tons of pillows is an inviting destination.
 From polka-dots to paisley to floral and stripes, Sarah is a master at mixing unexpected textiles.